 Make some icy fun – homemade organic, eco-friendly ice pops are a great way to cool off all summer long.

 Go hiking – Before 10am and after 4pm are the best times to take your little ones out on a summer hike.
 Unless you’re hiking through a shaded forest the sun is going to be too hot and bright and there’s an increased risk of heat exposure and sunburn.
 Also, kids are more likely to see cool wildlife in the morning and after 4pm because if it’s too hot and bright for us humans, what do you think the animals are doing?
 Yup, hiding.
-Learn more about planning a kid-friendly hike.

 Find an event – There are tons of cool places to go in summer.
 Try the local zoo, outside concerts at the park, the Farmers’ Market or a local family farm.
 The best way to find local summer events is to check out your local parenting magazines – usually seen in grocery stores or visit your local travel website.
 For example here in PDX we have the Portland Oregon Tourist site that lists all the upcoming city events.
 It’s fun to act like a visitor to your own city.
 You can also check out Local Harvest for nearby farms and Farmers’ Markets.